 1. Foreign exchange fees.
 The card charges a 2.7% foreign exchange fee, so don’t get this card if you will be using it overseas.

 2. Low redemption value for highest category hotels.
 One Mile At A Time and View From The Wing explained that redeeming SPG points for the highest category rooms is phenomenally expensive and is not a good value.

 That said, there are a lot of properties which are a very good value.

 The increased sign-up bonus of 30,000 points is valid only up to September 3, 2012 after which it drops to 25,000 points.

-If the $4,500 minimum spending seems too high, take a look at these 40+ ways to complete minimum spending on your credit card.
+If the $4,500 minimum spending seems too high, take a look at this guide for how to spend 4,000 dollars in 3 months on your credit card.

 It costs only 2,000 SPG points for weekend nights in a category 1 hotel, and 4,000 points for a Cash and Points reward in a category 4 hotel, which are great ways to stretch out SPG points.

 Disclaimer: This content is not provided or commissioned by American Express.
 Opinions expressed here are author’s alone, not those of American Express, and have not been reviewed, approved or otherwise endorsed by American Express.
 This site may be compensated through American Express Affiliate Program.